Kola Beldy: Popularity

 In 1957, he became a laureate of the 6th World Festival of Youth and Students in Moscow.
 In 1960, he became a laureate of the All-Russian competition of pop artists.

 In 1986, he was awarded the title of Meritorious Artist of the RSFSR.
 He had a number of Soviet-era hits, most famously "Увезу тебя я в тундру" (I will take you to the tundra).
 He was signed to Melodiya Moscow, in 1973 winning them Award no. 2 at the Sopot International Song Festival.

-Since the 1970s, Beldy has been engaged in research work — collecting and preserving unique national songs of the Northern people.
+Since the 1970s, Beldy has been engaged in research work—collecting and preserving unique national songs of the Northern people.
 Having failed to audition for the main role in the film "Dersu Uzala" directed by Akira Kurosawa and Vladimir Vasiliev, he helped Kurosawa to select national melodies, and also rehearsed with the performer of the main role Maxim Munzuk.
-For more than 30 years, Cola Beldy has toured the country and abroad, performed in 46 countries around the world.

 In the late 80s, he released the album "White Island" with interpretations of folk songs of the indigenous inhabitants of the North in Russian; according to critic Alexander Gorbachev, "this gloomy electronics mixed with ethnic motifs creates a wild and mysterious atmosphere, akin to that which arises when listening to Western bands that participated in the industrial movement, but with taiga notes."
 In the mid-80's Beldy also took part in the stage experiments of the Pop-Mechanics project.

+Kola Beldy toured nationally and internationally for over 30 years, performing in 46 countries.
+In France, he was called "The golden voice of the North", and the Emperor of Ethiopia awarded him the Order of his country.